csutora/csutora/README.md

 ---

-### Projects

-Some things I'm working on:
+### Stuff I'm working on

 * Learning Swift and SwiftUI
-* Learning to write Minecraft mods
-* Amusing myself with complex ios shortcut automations
+* Participating in 2022's Advent Of Code
+* Studying AI Safety and Alignment through EA Hungary

 ---

-### Knowledge

-Languages I've coded in before:
+### Some languages I've coded in before

 * C, C++
 * Java
-* JS, HTML, CSS
-* Lua, Python, Shell
+* Python
-* Pascal
+* Javascript

 ---